 Quarterly Estimated Taxes: A Complete Guide for Self-Employed Workers

-Unlike W-2 employees who have taxes withheld from every paycheck, freelancers and self-employed workers are responsible for paying their own taxes throughout the year.
-The IRS expects you to make these payments quarterly using Form 1040-ES - and if you underpay, you'll owe penalties and interest on top of your tax bill.
+Unlike W-2 employees who have taxes withheld from every paycheck, freelancers are responsible for paying their own taxes throughout the year.
+The IRS expects quarterly payments using Form 1040-ES, and underpaying means penalties and interest on top of your tax bill.

 Who Needs to Pay Estimated Taxes?

-The IRS generally requires you to make quarterly payments if both of the following are true:
+The IRS generally requires quarterly payments if both of the following are true:

 - You expect to owe $1,000 or more in federal tax after subtracting withholding and refundable credits.